 E47 Incidence of Slips and Falls Score The incidences of slips and/or falls in traffic areas and handling area must be evaluated and scored per the method NAMI "Scoring of Slipping and Falling" (including the size of the sample set.)
-During handling in squeeze chute facility, loading trucks, or sorting: ☐ The incidence of falls (where the animal's body touches the ground) must not exceed 1%. ☐ The incidence of slips must not exceed 3% ➤ Auditor Note: score one group of cattle as they are being moved. ☐ Yes ☐ No ☐ N/A /25 E48 Lameness/Locomotion Score Lameness/Locomotion Score must be scored for heavy, market-ready animals (cows and bulls): □ 95% of the herd must have a Lameness/Locomotion (L/L) Score 1 or 2 on a 5-point scale: 1.
+During handling in squeeze chute facility, loading trucks, or sorting: The incidence of falls (where the animal's body touches the ground) must not exceed 1%.
+The incidence of slips must not exceed 3% Auditor Note: score one group of cattle as they are being moved. ☐ Yes ☐ No ☐ N/A /25 E48 Lameness/Locomotion Score Lameness/Locomotion Score must be scored for heavy, market-ready animals (cows and bulls): □ 95% of the herd must have a Lameness/Locomotion (L/L) Score 1 or 2 on a 5-point scale: 1.
 The animal walks with a normal gait.
 2. The animal walks with normal gait but back is slightly arched.
 3. A lame animal is still fully mobile and can keep up with the herd but is walking with obvious limp.
 4. The animal is no longer able to keep up with the herd but is still mobile and walking with an obvious limp.
 5. The animal walks with great difficulty and is not able to keep up with the herd.
 Note: Lameness/Locomotion Score is considered a Core Criterion as evidence of animal health.
-Unacceptable L/L may result in probation from the American Humane CertifiedTM program.
-See "P/F 3" below also. ➤ Auditor note: Score all market-ready animals using sample with 95% confidence and 5% margin of error.
-Percentage of the herd with L/L score of 1 or 2. ➤ Auditor Note: See "P/F3" below also.
-"Keeping up with the herd" is assessed when the cattle are moved as a group from one location to another. ☐ Yes ☐ No ☐ N/A /25 Reference: Steven L. Berry, DVM, MPVM; Univ of Davis, CA, and Zinpro® Corporation 1997, in J Hulsen.
+Unacceptable L/L may result in probation from the American Humane Certified program.
+See "P/F 3" below also. ➤ Auditor note: Score all market-ready animals using sample with 95% confidence and 5% margin of error. --------------------------------- ☐ Yes ☐ No ☐ N/A /25 Reference: Steven L. Berry, DVM, MPVM; Univ of Davis, CA, and Zinpro® Corporation 1997, in J Hulsen.
 Cow Signals